Integral foliated simplicial volume and $S^1$-actions: Introduction

 \begin{proof} The first part of the corollary follows from a result on homology bounds by Frigerio, L\"oh, Pagliantini and Sauer~\cite[Theorem~1.6]{flps}.
-The second part follows from the fact that stable integral simplicial volume yields an upper bound for the rank gradient~\cite[Theorem~1.1]{loeh}. \end{proof}
+The second part follows from the fact that stable integral simplicial volume yields an upper bound for the rank gradient~\cite[Theorem~1.1]{loeh} as well as for the cost~\cite[Theorem~1.2]{loehcost}. \end{proof}

+With similar methods as in the present work one can prove a variant of Theorem~\ref{thm:mainthm} for $S^1$-bundles~\cite[Proposition~4.2]{graphmfds}\cite[Theorem~4.3.1]{thesis}.
+This variant can be used to prove vanishing of the stable integral simplicial volume of generalised graph manifolds in the sense of Friedl, L\"oh and the author (e.g. non-spherical 3-dimensional graph manifolds)~\cite[Theorem~1.2]{graphmfds}.